MNelis/GO/README.md

 - `SETTINGS` <BLACK/WHITE> <boardsize> to determine the settings of the game.

-When a client is playing a game, it can use the following commands:
+When a client is **playing a game**, it can use the following commands:
 - `MOVE <row> <column>` to place a stone on (row,column).
 - `MOVE PASS` to pass your turn.
 - `QUIT` to quit the game at any time and return to the lobby.
 You will automatically lose the game.